 If you receive an unexpected call or a visit from someone who wants to discuss your electricity, here are three things to keep in mind:

 - The person you are speaking with is not associated with the Town of Acton or the Acton Power Choice program.

 - You should treat your Eversource account number like you treat your credit card information.
 Do not give it out unless you want to purchase your electricity from someone else.

 - You do have the right to select an electricity supplier of your choice.
 If you choose to explore this option, please check the terms of the agreement carefully.
 Things to check for include: minimum bill amounts, contract length requirements, early termination fees, low introductory rates that change after the introductory period ends, and rates that vary.

 What is the difference between Eversource and an electricity supplier?

-Eversource is Newton’s electric utility.
+Eversource is Acton’s electric utility.
 They are your electricity delivery company.
 That means Eversource is responsible for delivering electricity to you, for maintaining the poles and wires, and for addressing power outages.
 Eversource charges you for these services on the Delivery portion of your electricity bill.
 Eversource does not generate electricity.

 An electricity supplier is a company that buys electricity for you from electricity generators or from electricity brokers.

 - For most electricity customers, their utility is also their electricity supplier.
 When they are your supplier (i.e., when you are on Eversource’s Basic Service), your electricity bill will indicate that is the case.

 - You may also choose your own electricity supplier.
 If you do, the name of that company will appear on your Eversource bill as your electricity supplier, and the rate you negotiated with them will be used to calculate the Supply charges on your bill.